-Welcome to Lesson 2 of the Beginner’s Guitar course.
-If your fingers are feeling a bit sore – don’t worry, that’s totally normal.
-In fact, it’s sort of a rite of passage for all guitarists starting off.
-Try to remember all the tips I've given you so far on how to reduce the pain, but you just got to push through it!
+If your fingers are feeling a bit sore, don’t worry.
+It's normal - in fact, it’s sort of a rite of passage for all guitarists starting off their journeys.
+On average, your fingertips will hurt for the first three or four weeks of playing guitar.
+Remember all the tips I've given you so far to reduce finger pain and keep pushing through it!

 Tapping Your Foot